Warner (Norma-F.R. Production)

 Oscar Context:

-The winner of the Cinematography Oscar was Robert Surtees for the adventure “King Solomon’s Mines” and the Scoring Award went to Franz Waxman for Billy Wilder’s noir Hollywood melodrama, “Sunset Boulevard.”
+The winner of the Best Cinematography Oscar was Robert Surtees for the adventure “King Solomon’s Mines” and the Scoring Award went to Franz Waxman for Billy Wilder’s noir Hollywood melodrama, “Sunset Boulevard.”

 Members of Hollywood’s most skillful artistic elite, both Ernset Haller and Max Steiner are multiple Oscar winners and nominees.